 Reinstatement, Re-Entry and Re-Admittance Policy

 Students must initiate formal contact whenever interested in returning to Bay Path University after withdrawal, administrative withdrawal, or dismissal.
 The process a student must follow to return varies based on their academic standing at exit, and the duration of their absence from the institution.
-The following table should be used as a guide to help identify the appropriate process based on the student’s circumstances:
+The following table is typically used as a guide to help identify the appropriate process based on the student’s circumstances:

 Students who left the University in good academic standing or on academic warning - and have been away from the University for more than 12 months - need to complete a new application with the Office of Admissions to start the readmission process.
 These students should contact the Office of Admissions (undergradonline@baypath.edu) for next steps.